Scifabric/pybossa-jujucharm/README.md

 ## Known issues

-* Scaling of multiple PyBossa servers is currently not supported.
+* Master slave DBs are not yet supported in the charm

 ## Roadmap